-Students must earn a minimum of four (4) credits in order to be promoted to the next grade.
-Failure to pass both language arts/reading and math will result in retention.
-Additionally, if students fail to pass two or more core academic classes (including science or social studies), they may be retained or required to attend a summer school or intersession program.
+Students must earn a minimum of four (4) credits in order to be promoted to the next grade level.
+Failing to earn passing grades in both Language Arts/Reading and Math will result in retention.
+Additionally, if students fail to pass two or more core academic classes, including Science or Social Studies, they may be retained or required to attend a Summer School or an intersession program.